Connecting the Grid

 Through Sacramento’s Bicycle Advisory Committee, we got the City of Sacramento to add explicit goals for connectivity, equity, safety and ridership when it updated its Bicycle Master Plan in 2016.
 As other jurisdictions update their bicycle master plans, we’ll work to ensure that they reflect modern best practices for meeting these goals.
 The City of Roseville plans to begin updating its bicycle master plan.
 Sacramento County’s Bikeway Master Plan was last updated in 2011, well before the adoption of federal and state standards for protected bikeways and other modern bicycle infrastructure.

 We’re routinely invited to participate as a stakeholder in the early stages of major proposed projects.
 We represent people on bikes in forums organized by public agencies to help shape such major long-term projects as the Green Line to the Airport and Plan Folsom Blvd., and have an ongoing role in the implementation of bike share in our region.
-And we represent people on bikes on advisory committees and working groups such as the SACOG Bicycle-Pedestrian Advisory Committee and Sacramento State University Bicycle Task Force.
+Plus, we represent people on bikes on advisory committees and working groups such as the SACOG Bicycle-Pedestrian Advisory Committee and Sacramento State University Bicycle Task Force.